StSav012/pycatsearch/README.md

 Then, a separate thread takes care of the downloading.
 If the thread fails, `get_catalog` returns an empty list, almost never raising an exception.

-The class constructor accepts the frequency limits, just like `get_catalog` function.
+The class constructor accepts the frequency limits, like `get_catalog` function.

 One also may provide the constructor with a `multiprocessing.Queue[tuple[int, int]]` to see the downloading progress.